Create Google Chrome Incognito Mode Desktop Shortcut

 However, the ability to erase your browsing footprint on the local computer is a great feature and very useful for many occasions and situations.
 You can enter Incognito mode in Chrome in a couple of different ways: you can right-click on the taskbar icon, choose New Incognito Window from the menu panel when you click on the settings icon in Chrome or by pressing CTRL + SHIFT + N and Command + SHIFT + N in OS X.

-new incognito mode
+new incognito mode - new incognito mode

-new incognito window
+new incognito window - new incognito window

 If you use Incognito mode a lot, however, a good idea might be to create a desktop shortcut that opens Chrome directly to Incognito mode.
 In this article, I’ll show how to create the Incognito desktop shortcut in Windows and OS X.

-google incognito mode
+google incognito mode - google incognito mode

 Windows Incognito Shortcut